Snowflake-Labs/sfguide-sec-tariff-sentiment/docs/index.md

 - Select any reports that mention "Tarrif" in the report text
 - Pass the selected reports to Cortex (claude-4-sonnet) to be labeled.
 - Display graphs and explore different results such as different companies sentiment towards tarrifs.

+To run this notebook please find the TARIFF_SENTIMENT notebook inside the snowflake account you deployed to.